rfranks/portfolio/README.md

 - `NEXT_PUBLIC_OPENAI_API_KEY` – OpenAI API key.
 - `NEXT_PUBLIC_APP_NAME` – application name displayed in the UI.

+### Snapshot Versioning

+TalentForge exports and imports data as versioned snapshots.
+Each snapshot includes a `version` field that corresponds to the `SNAPSHOT_VERSION` constant in `src/utils/talentforge/dataStore.ts`.
+When importing, older snapshots are migrated to the latest format automatically.
+Update this version number whenever the data schema changes.

 ## Getting Started

 First, run the development server: